-After observing the wonderful and unique town of Mehgri, we discovered even more on our journey through the most southern part of Armenia.
+After observing the wonderful and unique town of Meghri, we discovered even more on our journey through the southernmost part of Armenia.
 This time we went about 3 kilometers away to Shvani Dzor village.

 Initially, our main goal was to visit the popular and somewhat mysterious Arevik National Park.
 However, we asked Arevik rangers and our new friends, Stephan and Vito, to drive us to this village we heard about from Shahane at Khachuts Toun beforehand.

 We also were keen to stop by the abandoned Meghri railway station and the Iranian border on the Araks River.
 We were stoked when they said they could make the trip happen!

 After cruising along the Armenia-Iran border that is teeming with epic yellow-colored rocks with tunnels, pomegranate and fig farms, and endless barbed wire, we ended up in Shvani Dzor.